speechcraft2024/speechcraft2024/README.md

 ---
 layout: default
-title: SpeechCraft: A Fine-Grained Expressive Speech Dataset with Natural Language Description
+title: SpeechCraft A Fine-Grained Expressive Speech Dataset with Natural Language Description
 ---

 ### Hi there 👋